GegiChachibaia/DAEAU25_Gegi_Chachibaia/README.md

 # EPAM_Course
-This repository is for EPMA Data Analytics course
+This repository is for EPAM Data Analytics course